HSBNE-Archive/Policy/Rules/Rules.md

             meeting for adoption;
         3.  electing members of the management committee.

-35. #### Notice of general meeting
+36. #### Notice of general meeting

-    1. The executive may call a general meeting of the association.
+    1. Any member may initiate a general meeting of the association by raising an agenda item on the group public communication medium.
-    2. The secretary must give at least 5 days notice of the meeting to each member of the association.
+    2. The secretary must assemble agenda items, and select a suitable date for the meeting, and give at least 5 days notice of the meeting to each member of the association for all items, financial or otherwise.
-    3. If the secretary is unable or unwilling to call the meeting, the president must call the meeting.
+    3. If the secretary is unable or unwilling to call the meeting, another member of the management committee must call the meeting.
     4. The management committee may decide the way in which the notice must be given.